Gnosticism, Patristic Mythological Christianity and the Biblical Jesus

 The anthropogony of the Gnostics

-With the permission of his mother, Yaldabaoth was emptied of his power by infusing the earthly Adam with the breath of life, which, however, contained the divine elements of his mother “Wisdom Achamoth.”
-Thus, man acquired divine spark and consciousness of divine origin from the fullness of the deity, which, however, Yaldabaoth imprisoned with the shackles of oblivion.
-The awakening of the inner divine spark through occult, visionary knowledge and the recovery of its memory was man's only hope of "self-salvation," a position similar to the one of the modern Theosophists and Plato who taught that "knowledge is memory."
+Ialdabaoth, with the permission of his mother, "Sophia Achamoth," empties himself of his power (kenosis) by breathing the breath of life into the earthly Adam, but this breath contained his mother's divine elements.
+Thus, man acquired a divine spark and consciousness of divine origin from the Pleroma of the Godhead, which, however, Ialdabaoth imprisoned with the chains of forgetfulness (or oblivion).
+Man's only hope for "self-salvation" was the awakening of this inner divine spark through esoteric, intuitive Gnosis (knowledge) and the recovery of its memory—a position related to modern theosophists and to Plato, who taught that "knowledge is recollection (anamnesis)

-The divine spark of the Gnostics is also similar to the myth of the Titan Prometheus, the creator of man from clay and fire, which described that magical moment when the mental spark in man was spiritually ignited with the help of Athena, the goddess of wisdom, differentiating him from the rest of the irrational animal kingdom.
+The divine spark of the Gnostics is also related to the myth of the Titan Prometheus, the creator of man from clay and fire.
+This myth described that magical moment when the intellectual spark was spiritually ignited in man, with the help of Athena, the goddess of wisdom, distinguishing him from the rest of the "irrational" (alogon) animal kingdom.

 The incarnation of the "Aeon Jesus" according to the Gnostics

-Valentinus' "thought" is similar to the "thought" of the Apologists who said that "the first power after the Father of all and God the Ruler, is the Son, the Word; who, having in a manner incarnated and became man," as well as to the revelatory, "patristic" thought of the incarnation of the pre-existing Son in a perfect man.
+Valentinus' "thought" is related to the "thought" of the Apologists who stated: "The first power after the Father of all and Master God is the Son, the Logos, who was made man by being incarnated in a certain manner" [27], as well as the revelatory "Patristic thought" of the incarnation of the pre-existent Son into a perfect man.

-Then, Aeon Christ, appears to people in the form of the man Jesus (who was the incarnation of the Aeon Jesus), in whom he (Aeon Christ) had dwelt during his baptism in the Jordan River, in order to bring them back to the spiritual light, and then he abandons the man Jesus before his crucifixion.
-For the Gnostics, Jesus' crucifixion does not save, but was the liberation of the Aeon Jesus from his material body.
+The Aeon Jesus then appears to people in the form of the man Jesus (who was the incarnation of the Aeon Jesus), in whom the Aeon Christ (see explanation) had dwelt at the time of his baptism in the Jordan River, with the purpose of restoring them to the spiritual light.
+He subsequently abandons the man Jesus before his crucifixion.
+For the Gnostics, the crucifixion of Jesus does not save, but was the liberation of the Aeon Jesus from his material body.

-The purpose of the incarnate Aeon Jesus was:
+The purpose of the incarnated Aeon Jesus was:

-*The awakening and salvation of the fallen soul, the divine element of man, through the enlightenment of the Aeon Christ.
-The "spiritual ones" achieved this by regaining the memory of the previous ones.
-Thus, the "spiritual ones" are self-saved through knowledge, that is, they become Gnostics and enter into the fullness of God.
+The awakening and salvation of the fallen soul, the divine element in man, through the illumination brought by the Aeon Jesus.
+This was achieved by the "Pneumatics" (Spiritual ones) by recovering the memory of their origins.
+Thus, the "Pneumatics" self-save through Gnosis (knowledge), thereby becoming Gnostics and entering the Pleroma of God.

-*The destruction of the faulty, material world and the "fleshly / material" people through burning or through dissolution.
+The destruction of the flawed material world and the "fleshly / material" men through conflagration or dissolution.

-*The expulsion of the "psychic ones" from the divine fullness.
+The expulsion of the "Psychics" (Soulish ones) from the divine Pleroma.

-*The restoration of the divine order within the fullness of God.
+The restoration of the divine order within the Pleroma of God.

 Incarnation